acch/ansible-scale/README.md

 - Create new-, or extend existing cluster
 - Perform (offline) upgrade if daemon is stopped
 - Configure Network Shared Disks (NSDs)
-- Create new-, or extend existing filesystems [WIP]
+- Create new-, or extend existing filesystems

 The following installation methods are available:
 - Install from (existing) YUM repository